ElsevierSoftwareX/SOFTX_2020_75/docs/configuration/iteration.rst

 .. csv-table:: Available constraint alternatives
    :header: "Constraint type","Identifer","Constraint","Explanation"

-   "RES share", "constraint_minRES","rescon_0a", "Maximum share of conventional generation in total demand, losses are fulfilled with the minRES share"
+   "RES share", "constraint_minRES","rescon_0a", "Maximum share of conventional generation in total demand, losses are fulfilled with the minRES share".
-   "RES share", "constraint_minRES","rescon_1b", "Maximum share of conventional generation in total demand, losses completely covered by RES"
+   "RES share", "constraint_minRES","rescon_1b", "Maximum share of conventional generation in total demand, losses completely covered by RES".
-   "RES share", "constraint_minRES","rescon_2c", "Maximum share of conventional generation in total generation, losses covered by RES proportional to (1-phi_min_res)"
+   "RES share", "constraint_minRES","rescon_2c", "Maximum share of conventional generation in total generation, losses covered by RES proportional to (1-phi_min_res)".
-   "RES share", "constraint_minRES","rescon_3b", "Maximum share of conventional generation in total demand, losses completely covered by RES"
+   "RES share", "constraint_minRES","rescon_3b", "Maximum share of conventional generation in total demand, losses completely covered by RES".
-   "RES share", "constraint_minRES","rescon_4e", "Maximum share of conventional generation in total demand, losses fulfilled in proportion to RES share"
+   "RES share", "constraint_minRES","rescon_4e", "Maximum share of conventional generation in total demand, losses fulfilled in proportion to RES share".
    "CO2 budget","constraint_carbon","max_overall_CO2", "There is a cap on the available carbon budget, which applies to the generation across the entire spatial scope of the model."
    "CO2 budget","constraint_carbon","max_node_CO2", "There is a country-specific cap on the available carbon budget, which applies to the generation within each region separately."